 Ultimately, setup is only a couple of minutes and very little hassle for the end result.
 The Sub is also compatible with Sonos Trueplay software, which allows users to tune the device in accordance with their surroundings using an iOS device.
 This is of course another step to the initial setup but it only takes about a couple of minutes and it is well worth it.

-Bear in mind that if you're setting up a Sub with a Playbar, Playbase or Beam, as well as a pair of the same Sonos speakers for a stereo pair (i.e. two Sonos One), you'll need to Trueplay the entire home cinema setup once you have set up all the devices to get the best sound.
+Bear in mind that if you're setting up a Sub with a Playbar, Playbase or Beam, as well as a pair of the same Sonos speakers for a stereo pair (i.e. two Sonos One or Sonos One SL), you'll need to Trueplay the entire home cinema setup once you have set up all the devices to get the best sound.

 Performance and sound